apache/spark/docs/tuning.md

 decide whether your tasks are too large; in general tasks larger than about 20 KB are probably worth optimizing.

 # Summary

-This has been a quick guide to point out the main concerns you should know about when tuning a Spark application -- most importantly, data serialization and memory tuning.
+This has been a short guide to point out the main concerns you should know about when tuning a Spark application -- most importantly, data serialization and memory tuning.
 For most programs, switching to Kryo serialization and persisting data in serialized form will solve most common performance issues.
 Feel free to ask on the